rheeger/touch-grass/README.md

 npm run test
 ```

-Tests are located in the **tests** directory (or follow a \*.test.ts naming convention) and are designed to cover all critical flows, including login, location finding, grass-touching validation, attestation processing, and paymaster integrations.
+Tests are located in the **tests** directory (or follow a *.test.ts naming convention) and are designed to cover all critical flows, including login, location finding, grass-touching validation, and attestation processing.

 ## Useful Links and Documentation